-- 6.1 A person, appointed to an office mentioned in clause 2.1 of this Determination, is only eligible for the employer's superannuation contribution if their superannuation entitlements are not provided elsewhere. - 6.2 For a person, appointed to an office mentioned in clause 2.1 of this Determination, who is a member of the Commonwealth Superannuation Scheme (CSS) or Public Sector Superannuation (PSS) Scheme: - a) the person's annual rate of remuneration for the purposes of the scheme is the base remuneration as provided in clause 2.1 of this Determination; and - b) the value attributed to the employer's superannuation contribution is taken to be a notional 16% of the person's base remuneration. - 6.3 For a person, appointed to an office mentioned in clause 2.1 of this Determination, who is not currently a member of the CSS or PSS but was a member of the PSS Accumulation Plan (PSSap) until it closed to the Territory on 30 June 2006, and has maintained continuous employment with the Territory: - a) the value of the employer's superannuation contribution is a notional 16% of the base remuneration as provided in clause 2.1 of this Determination; and
+- 6.1 A person, appointed to an office mentioned in clause 2.1 of this Determination, is only eligible for the employer's superannuation contribution if their superannuation entitlements are not provided elsewhere. - 6.2 For a person, appointed to an office in clause 2.1 of this Determination, who is a member of the Commonwealth Superannuation Scheme (CSS) or Public Sector Superannuation (PSS) Scheme: - a) the person's annual rate of remuneration for the purposes of the scheme is the base remuneration as provided in clause 2.1 of this Determination; and - b) the value attributed to the employer's superannuation contribution is taken to be a notional 16% of the person's base remuneration. - 6.3 For a person, appointed to an office mentioned in clause 2.1 of this Determination, who is not currently a member of the CSS or PSS but was a member of the PSS Accumulation Plan (PSSap) until it closed to the Territory on 30 June 2006, and has maintained continuous employment with the Territory: - a) the value of the employer's superannuation contribution is a notional 16% of the base remuneration as provided in clause 2.1 of this Determination; and - b) the employer will contribute that amount to an agreed superannuation fund nominated by the person appointed to an office mentioned in clause 2.1 of this Determination. - 6.4 For a person, appointed to an office mentioned in clause 2.1 of this Determination, who is a member of any other superannuation fund, the employer's superannuation contribution is to be made at a rate equivalent to the Employer Superannuation Guarantee Charge Percentage as provided by the Superannuation Guarantee (Administration) Act 1992.

-- b) the employer will contribute that amount to an agreed superannuation fund nominated by the person appointed to an office mentioned in clause 2.1 of this Determination. - 6.4 For a person, appointed to an office mentioned in clause 2.1 of this Determination, who is a member of any other superannuation fund, the employer's superannuation contribution is to be made at a rate equivalent to the Employer Superannuation Guarantee Charge Percentage as provided by the Superannuation Guarantee (Administration) Act 1992. - Note: at the commencement of this Determination, the Employer Superannuation Guarantee Charge Percentage is 10.5% and increases to 11% on 1 July 2023. - 6.5 A person, appointed to an office mentioned in clause 2.1 of this Determination, is entitled to the enhanced employer contribution superannuation arrangements that apply to an SES member in the ACT public sector under associated arrangements. - The employer provides an additional employer superannuation contribution.
-The additional employer superannuation contribution is the same rate provided under clause D7 in the ACT Public Sector Administrative and Related Classifications Enterprise Agreement 2021-2022 or its replacement. - 6.7 A person, appointed to an office mentioned in clause 2.1 of this Determination, is entitled to the same superannuation entitlements as an SES member under the Public Sector Management Standards. - 6.8 In respect of a person, appointed to an office mentioned in clause 2.1 of this Determination, who is not a CSS or PSS member or appointed to or engaged by the Territory before 30 June 2006 and has maintained continuous employment with the Territory: - for each pay period in which the person contributes 3% or more of their base remuneration to their nominated superannuation fund in the form of employee contributions (either in pre or post tax dollars), the Territory will contribute an additional 1% employer superannuation contribution pro-rata per pay above the entitlement in clause 6.6, based on the person's gross fortnightly OTE (or other methods where prescribed by the nominated superannuation fund rules). - 6.9 If the legislated minimum Superannuation Guarantee rate mentioned in clause 6.4 of this Determination is increased, it will be absorbed by the additional employer contribution provided in clause 6.6, but will not affect the entitlement in clause 6.8. - 6.10 The value of the employer's superannuation contribution must not be paid in cash to a person appointed to an office mentioned in clause 2.1 of this Determination.
+Note: at the commencement of this Determination, the Employer Superannuation Guarantee Charge Percentage is 10.5% and increases to 11% on 1 July 2023.

+- 6.5 A person, appointed to an office mentioned in clause 2.1 of this Determination, is entitled to the enhanced employer contribution superannuation arrangements that apply to an SES member in the ACT public sector under associated arrangements. - The employer provides an additional employer superannuation contribution.
+The additional employer superannuation contribution is the same rate provided under clause D7 in the ACT Public Sector Administrative and Related Classifications Enterprise Agreement 2021-2022 or its replacement. - 6.7 In respect of a person appointed to an office mentioned in clause 2.1 of this Determination, who is not a CSS or PSS member: - for each pay period in which the person contributes 3% or more of their remuneration to their nominated superannuation fund in the form of employee contributions (either in pre or post tax dollars), the Territory will contribute an additional 1% employer superannuation contribution pro-rata per pay above the entitlement indicated in clause 6.6, based on the person's gross fortnightly OTE (or other methods where prescribed by the nominated superannuation fund rules). - 6.8 If the legislated minimum Superannuation Guarantee rate mentioned in clause 6.4 of this Determination is increased, it will be absorbed by the additional employer contribution provided in clause 6.6, but will not affect the entitlement in clause 6.7. - 6.9 The value of the employer's superannuation contribution must not be paid in cash to a person appointed to an office mentioned in clause 2.1 of this Determination.